 ‘That’s why, even in our earthly indulgences, we experience a foretaste of something better that’s yet to come.
 How could love be understood as anything other than an infusion of divinity?
 It can’t; therefore only to the extent that we remain true to our divine nature are we able to experience the essence of sexuality.’

 ‘Those are jolly fine words, Mo, but what you’re saying seems to be more of a spiritual abstraction, much along the religious lines of what Máire was saying.
 But why take the fun out of sex by making it sound like a religious rite, or worse yet, a civic responsibility to be fruitful and multiply.

 ‘Should our perspectives disappoint you, Mo said, so be it.
-Perhaps Eli is right, you’re still not ready to experience Elysium’s love, which by the way, is anything other than what you might consider to be outwardly religious since we have no need or provision for rites or civic responsibility.
+Perhaps Eli is right, you’re still not ready to experience Elysium’s love, which by the way, is anything other than what you might consider being outwardly religious since we have no need or provision for rites or civic responsibility.

-‘Ironic, isn’t it; Eli said, ‘what religion Máire was trying to convince you of seemed to have the inverse effect of inflaming your passions, rather than dousing them.
-Maybe you should try dating more of these noviciates, he laughed.’
+‘Ironic isn’t it; Eli said, ‘what religion Máire was trying to convince you of seemed to have the inverse effect of inflaming your passions, rather than dousing them.
+Maybe you should try dating more noviciates, he laughed.’

 ‘I think I learned my lesson.
 If their loyalties are the Church, then I say off to a nunnery go, but please leave me alone.
 Okay, I admit it; I still resent Rome for taking away the only woman I’ve ever loved… in as much as I could.